fernandaalves2893/fernandaalves2893/README.md

 1st: I am a Teacher, but I realized I needed a change.
 The field of Dev and Data looked like a nice option to change careers.

 2nd: Learning to program is fascinating.
-I love each step of the process, and I can say it's amazing to see the magic happening.
+I love each step of the process, and it's amazing to see the magic happening.

 3rd: The opportunities seem attractive.